 To help us understand the feedback that you give, please tick the box which best describes you.

-I use services commissioned and / or provided by North East Lincolnshire Council/ North East Lincolnshire Clinical Commissioning Group / focus I am a relative, carer or friend of someone who uses services commissioned and / or provided by North East Lincolnshire Council/ North East Lincolnshire Clinical Commissioning Group / focus I am a resident of North East Lincolnshire and currently have no involvement with services commissioned and / or provided by North East Lincolnshire Council/ North East Lincolnshire Clinical Commissioning Group / focus I work for an organisation which deals with users of services commissioned and / or provided by North East Lincolnshire Council/ North East Lincolnshire Clinical Commissioning Group / focus (please specify which organisation in the box below) Other (Please specify in the box below) Thank you for completing this survey.
+I use services commissioned and / or provided by North East Lincolnshire Council/ North East Lincolnshire Clinical Commissioning Group / focus I am a relative, carer or friend of someone who uses services commissioned and / or provided by North East Lincolnshire Council/ North East Lincolnshire Clinical Commissioning Group / focus I am a resident of North East Lincolnshire and currently have no involvement with services commissioning Group / focus I am a resident of North East Lincolnshire Council/ North East Lincolnshire Clinical Commissioning Group / focus I am a resident of North East Lincolnshire Council/ North East Lincolnshire Clinical Commissioning Group / focus I work for an organisation which deals with users of services commissioned and / or provided by North East Lincolnshire Clinical Commissioning Group / focus (please specify which organisation in the box below) Other (Please specify in the box below)

+Thank you for completing this survey.

 Please return your completed survey in the freepost envelope (no stamp required) supplied before 1st April 2020.
-Page:13